-Email segmentation is an effective strategy that can increase your email open rates by 203%.
+Email segmentation is an effective marketing strategy that can increase your email open rates by 203%.
 According to Emarketer, “39% of email marketers who segment their email lists see better open rates and 28% saw better email deliverability and earned more revenue.”

 As proof that email marketing works, the chart below shows that for every $1 you invest into email campaigns, you’ll get a 4000% ROI.